Fengch365/Rhetoric/README.md

+# Rhetoric
-# ECE110\n This is a repository storing all the relevant files for ECE110\n All the files are solely for learning purpose.
+This is a repository for rhetoric learning purpose.

+You can find writing materials and writing for English literature reivew or rhetoric classes.